Accessories & Education

 In this video you'll gain a greater understanding about how to cut layers into longer hair using the Ombré layering technique:

 The techniques Sam and Andrew are going to show you in this clip are mind blowing!
 This is yet another way for us to incorporate new techniques into haircuts we are already doing to remove weight and layer long hair!
-Watch the video below to learn this awesome layering technique.

 If you loved this video, then you'll love this layering technique by Andrew Carruthers, Education Director for Sam Villa!
 Learn more about cutting hair using triangle sections in this haircut DVD from Sam Villa.